 Rosemary is anti-bacterial and packed with antioxidants to help promote a healthy scalp and accelerated hair growth.
 In addition, when applied topically, rosemary is excellent at improving blood circulation.
 Because of this, it has been used for hundreds of years to help ward off hair loss, making it a great herb for those facing thinning hair and balding.

 Rosemary is often used as an oil, either by itself or mixed with a high-quality carrier oil like olive oil or coconut oil.
 To use, apply a few drops of rosemary oil directly to the scalp and massage gently for 5 - 10 minutes.
 Once time is up, shampoo the oil out and rinse with lukewarm water.

-A DHT blocker packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A, B. Supports the natural regrowth of healthier, thicker hair.
+Pumpkin seed oil is a DHT blocker packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A and B. It supports the natural regrowth of healthier, thicker hair.

-Anti-fungal and antibacterial effects – helps reduces inflammation, redness, and itchiness of the scalp.
+Tea tree oil has anti-fungal and antibacterial effects, and it helps reduce inflammation, redness, and itchiness of the scalp.

 Fo-ti (he shou wu) and hair loss